Grace and Gigabytes:

 More than any digital tactic, like a new website or blog, church leaders need to make decisive cultural changes if they are to reverse the narrative of digital age decline and stagnation.

-Arriving in Fall 2020 from Fortress Press, "Grace and Gigabyes: Being Church in a Tech-Shaped Culture," explores the effects of digital culture on faith and spirituality.
+Arriving on December 1st from Fortress Press, "Grace and Gigabyes: Being Church in a Tech-Shaped Culture," explores the effects of digital culture on faith and spirituality.
 Based on interviews with ministry innovators, the book provides a blueprint for true digital transformation.

 For more on the project, check out this book announcement blog post on the Undone Doctrine Theology Blog!